LeBron-James-Fan-Club/em_language/readme.md

  - Ternary operator
  - || and && operators
  - Function headings (WIP)
+ - Register spilling  (broken at the moment)
+ - Lazy Evaluation

 ## What will be added soon (Hopefully)
  - Local arrays